Aptacode/StateNet/README.md

 //Probabilistic Links - the node will visit one of the choosers options depending on their weight nodeGraph.ProbabilisticLink("B1", "T1", "End");

 //Create a ProbabilisticLink.
-Then set custom weights for item 1 & 2 (the default weigt is 0) var T1Chooser = nodeGraph.ProbabilisticLink("T1", "U1", "U2", "B1");
+Then set custom weights for item 1 & 2 (the default weight is 1) var T1Chooser = nodeGraph.ProbabilisticLink("T1", "U1", "U2", "B1");
 T1Chooser.SetWeight(TernaryChoice.Item1, 2);
 T1Chooser.SetWeight(TernaryChoice.Item2, 0);